What is the maintenance of natural pools like?

 Maintenance of the pool lights

-Most modern swimming pools today have solar LED natural pool lights that enhance the aesthetics of the space and keep it well lit at night.
+Most modern pools today have solar LED natural pool lights that enhance the aesthetics of the space and keep it well lit at night.

 And the best thing about these lights is that they are recharged by the sun, so they don’t cost money to maintain.